wtbarnes/synthesizAR/docs/tutorial.rst

     >>> aia = InstrumentSDOAIA([0,1]*u.s, magnetogram.observer_coordinate, pad_fov=(5,5)*u.arcsec)  # doctest: +REMOTE_DATA

 Note that we are only observing at :math:`t=0` s as our loop model is a static model and thus our forward-modeled intensities will not evolve in time.
-Next, we need to set up our `~distributed.Client` instance which will handle the underlying parallelism.

-    >>> client = distributed.Client(local_dir=tmpdir)

 Lastly, we "observe" our active region skeleton, combined with our hydrostatic loop simulations, and project them along the line of sight as defined by our observer,